levyofi/Zlotnick_et_al_NCLIM_2024/Code/README.md

 Third, we take the raw output from the lizard simulation model and calculate tables and netcdf files for model interpretation.
 The code and more documentation for this step in in `pre_analysis` folder.

 ## Step 4 - analyzing and plotting the results from the lizard simulation (TO COMPLETE LATER)
 Finally, using the calculated tables and netcdf files from the previous step, we caulculate statistics and generate figures.
-### Statistical analysis
-`Comparison between lab and field body temperatures.R` :Statistical comparison of field body temperatures and laboratory preferred temperatures.
-Also includes code for figure S3.

-`Calculate_climate_change_data.R` :Code for calculating the mean increase in summer and winter temperatures by 2100 using worldclim's published global circulation models.

-### Figures and Tables
-`Figure 1.R`, `Figure 2.R`, `Figure 3.R`, `Figure 4.R`, `Figure 5.R`, `Figure 6.R`
-`Table 1.R`, `Table S2.R`
+The code and more documentation for this step in in `final_analysis` folder.